LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 This unofficial TaleSpire allows custom assets to be registered with the core TS library allowing custom content to be accessed using the TS library like any core TS assets.
 Supports multiple settings for customizing the plugin.

-This plugin, like all others, is free but if you want to donate, use: http://198.91.243.185/TalespireDonate/Donate.php
+This plugin, like all others, is free but if you want to donate, use: http://LordAshes.ca/TalespireDonate/Donate.php

 ## Change Log

 ```
+3.3.0: Added support for Category to allow distinguishing Category and Kind.
+This allows, for example, Effect based minis
+       to be kind Effect but still show up in the Creature category.
+3.3.0: Added Stat Messaging interface to spawn and transform creatures allowing other plugins to make requets to EAR to
+       spawn and/or transform minis.
+3.3.0: Added support for hidden groups once EAL supports it.
+3.2.1: Bug Fix: Multi Slab.
+3.2.1: Bug Fix: Multi Slab Delay is now float.
+3.2.0: Fixed bug with text file Encounters.
+Encounters are now a new kind: Encounter.
+3.1.1: Added missing default pointer asset.
+No plugin change.
+3.1.0: Added support for encounters from text files (as opposed to asset bundles) similar to multi-slabs.
-3.0.1: Moved cache to CustomData folder so other plugins can access the portraits and assetInfo.cache file
+3.0.1: Moved cache to CustomData folder so other plugins can access the portraits and assetInfo.cache file.
-3.0.0: Added Aura anchor points to allow creation of general mini swappable equipment
+3.0.0: Added Aura anchor points to allow creation of general mini swappable equipment.
-2.9.0: Subseclection fucntionality added which allows asset bundles to have variants of the asset
+2.9.0: Subseclection fucntionality added which allows asset bundles to have variants of the asset.
-2.8.1: Added Unity Project assets folder sample for making Encounters (including the animated pointer)
+2.8.1: Added Unity Project assets folder sample for making Encounters (including the animated pointer).
-2.8.0: Added Encounter spawing (also know as Chain Loader) functionality
+2.8.0: Added Encounter spawing (also know as Chain Loader) functionality.
 2.7.3: Removed unused testing patch and removed dependency on Harmony Patching library.
 2.7.3: Updated Blood Filter to use mesh shape instead of material transparency making see through areas fully clear.
 2.7.2: Camera Filetrs support multiple simultaneous filters at once.